zackpelka/Linux-Display-Sleeping-issue/README.md

-# Raspberry PI-Display-Sleeping-issue
-This will stop Raspberry PI displays from going to sleep.
-Useful for "Kiosk" mode.
+This will stop Linus displays from going to sleep.
+Useful for "Kiosk Mode" for Raspberry Pi's.